 There are a couple of other grinders that I’d like to include here.

-How do you troubleshoot manual coffee grinders?
+How do you fix manual coffee grinders?

-What is the perfect manual grinder?
+What is the perfect manual coffee grinder?

-I in truth think that when people are searching for something this way, generically searching for what is the best <whatever>, it shows that they’re probably not at a point that they fully understand exactly what it is they’re looking for.
+I truly think that when people are searching for something this way, generically searching for what is the best <whatever>, it shows that they’re probably not at a point that they fully understand exactly what it is they’re looking for.
 For example, let’s say you’re looking to buy a car – would you search for the best car?
-I don’t think you would, because you probably know enough about cars and what you want from them to allow you to search for far more specific things.
+I don’t think you would, because you probably learn enough about cars and what you want from them to allow you to search for far more specific things.

-For example, if you’re wanting the cheapest option possible but you’re wanting a super fine grind, fast grinding (so bigger burrs), and fine tuning, you may be expecting too much from a hand grinder at the money you’re looking at spending, so you may need to attack the piggy bank.
+For example, if you’re wanting the cheapest preference possible but you’re wanting a super fine grind, fast grinding (so bigger burrs), and fine tuning, you may be expecting too much from a hand coffee grinder at the money you’re looking at spending, so you may need to attack the piggy bank.

-How to clean a manual coffee mill?
+How to clean a manual coffee grinder?

 The one no-no is water, please don’t dunk your grinding machine in water or put it in the dishwasher.
 If you have a Google for your brand or a similar brand, you’ll find loads of videos on YouTube showing you how to disassemble, clean, and reassemble manual coffee grinders, like this one on the Timemore C2:

 How long is a piece of string?
 Ha! ;-).
 The address to that, by the way, is half its length times two.
-Joking apart, this will depend, primarily on how much coffee you want to grind, how fine or coarse you want to grind it, and the size of the burrs.
+Joking apart, this will depend, mainly on how much coffee you want to grind, how fine or coarse you want to grind it, and the size of the burrs.

 Grinding coarse for espresso or large batch filter brewing for example will take the least amount of time per gram, while grinding fine for espresso will take a lot longer.
 Dave Corbey shares in his video review of the 1ZPresso JX Pro that it took him about 30 seconds to grind 17 grams for a double shot of espresso coffee.
-It took me simply over a minute to grind 18g utilizing the Made by Knock Aergrind for espresso.
+It took me just over a minute to grind 18g using the Crafted by Knock Aergrind for espresso.
 How long it’ll take with other grinders will depend on the size of the burrs, how much you’re grinding and how finely you’re grinding.

 How long do manual grinders last for?

-You may think that all burrs will wear, regardless of whether they’re hand-powered or electric powered, and that’s true, the burrs in manual hand grinders will wear over time – but they’re likely to wear much less than burrs in electric machines, as they’re put under a lot less fret when they’re hand powered.
+You may think that all burrs will wear, regardless of whether they’re hand-powered or electric powered, and that’s true, the burrs in manual hand grinders will wear over time – but they’re likely to wear much less than burrs in electric machines, as they’re put under a lot less stress when they’re hand powered.

 Why do some manual grinders cost so much more than others?

-This is the same with electric grinders, some of the more costly electric grinders have burr sets which cost more at wholesale than some of the cheaper electric grinders cost at retail, so this offers an indication as to the huge range available when it comes to burr quality.
+This is the same with electric grinders, some of the more costly electric grinders have burr sets which cost more at wholesale than some of the cheaper electric grinders cost at retail, so this provides an indication as to the huge range available when it comes to burr quality.
 The better the burrs, the better particle uniformity you’ll get, primarily, and this will lead to better-tasting coffee.

 Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (utilize discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.

-This article first off appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This article firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!